-Written by Richard Shiff and Annabelle Ténèze and Bruce Hainley
+Author Annabelle Ténèze and Richard Shiff and Bruce Hainley

-The first major monograph on provocateur painter Peter Saul, featuring the largest collection of his work ever published, edited by the artist himself.
+The first major monograph on provocateur painter Peter Saul, featuring the largest collection of his work ever published, overseen by the artist himself.

 About The Author

 Bruce Hainley is the author of Under the Sign of [sic]: Sturtevant’s Volte-Face (2014), among other books.
 Richard Shiff is the Effie Marie Cain Regents Chair in Art at The University of Texas at Austin.
 Annabelle Ténèze is Chief Curator of Heritage and Director of Les Abattoirs, Musée - Frac Occitanie Toulouse, France.